idossha/ReSPOND/README.md

 ## Notes

 - All analyses are performed in MNI standard space
-- The Mann-Whitney U test is robust to non-normal distributions
+- T-tests can be configured as paired (for matched designs) or unpaired (for independent groups)
 - Cluster-based permutation correction controls for family-wise error while maintaining power
-- Permutation testing builds an empirical null distribution without parametric assumptions
+- Permutation testing builds an empirical null distribution:
+  - Unpaired: Label permutation (shuffles group assignments)
+  - Paired: Sign-flipping (preserves pairing structure)
 - Clusters are identified using 26-connectivity (3D)
 - This approach is particularly effective for detecting spatially contiguous effects
 - Atlases are automatically resampled to match data dimensions using nearest-neighbor interpolation